 When I was given a piece of jewellery made from one of the bombs dropped in Laos, I felt an instant connection with the region and the issues its people face.
 Until LOVEBomb found me through this piece, I was unaware of what is known as the “Secret War” which was a result of the Vietnam War.
 The devastation from this conflict continues to the present day.

-I tracked down the NGO who represented the jewellery I was given, and now I work with the local artisans of Xieng Khuang Province, who make my own designs from aluminum recycled after bombs are safely dismantled.
+I work with the local artisans of Xieng Khuang Province, who make my own designs from aluminum recycled after bombs are safely dismantled.
 Three years on, we have helped artisans with income opportunities; delivered school and sporting supplies to children of the province; built handwashing stations and a mud brick library.
 Currently, we are sponsoring the building of a new kindergarten and primary school in a very remote area of Laos that has seen virtually no NGO activity.

 Visiting Laos and seeing first-hand the positive impact that LOVEBomb has made is both overwhelming and humbling.
 A true realisation and understanding of the life these people lead.
 So far removed from what we take for granted in our daily life.